ddev/ddev/docs/content/users/usage/commands.md

 ## `sequelpro`

 !!!warning "Sequel Pro is abandoned!"
     The project is abandoned and doesn’t work with MySQL 8.
-We recommend Sequel Ace, Querious, and TablePlus.
+We recommend Sequel Ace, Querious, TablePlus, and DBeaver.

 Open Sequel Pro with the current project’s database (global shell host container command).
 This command is only available if `Sequel Pro.app` is installed as `/Applications/Sequel pro.app`, and only for projects with `mysql` or `mariadb` databases.